The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 Whether we’re talking about a TEOTWAWKI-type scenario, or even just a post-small scale disaster situation, there’s no denying that the environment is dangerous.
-Prepping guns and ammo is both fun and easy, something we do because we think that there could be very good probability that we are placed in a situation where we would need to use such a tool.
+Prepping guns and ammo is both fun and easy, something we do because we think that there could be a very good probability that we are placed in a situation where we would need to use such a tool.
 Yet we often do not look at the whole range of possibilities.
 Gunfights are dangerous.
 What if something were to happen to us in such a situation?

 A prepper journal can easily contain the written plans necessary for your family to know what to do to ensure their security and survival perchance you can no longer fill your role.
-A morbid thought, yes, but by having our family know where to turn for the information that they may need in a post-disaster scenario could potentially be lifesaving.
+A morbid thought, yes, but having our family know where to turn for the information that they may need in a post-disaster scenario could potentially be lifesaving.

 Final Thoughts and Getting Started